aws-solutions-library-samples/guidance-for-oracle-migrations-to-amazon-aurora-postgresql-using-aws-dms/README.md

 ```cd guidance*
 ```

 12. Connect to Oracle.
-Run the procedure to build the Schema and load the inital data set.
+Run the procedure to build the Schema and procedures.

 ```
 sh oracle_connect.sh